Bohemian Shepherd vs Boerboel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bohemian Shepherd has a typical lifespan of 12-15 years, while Boerboel lives approximately 9-11 years.
 Health profiles differ significantly between these dogs.
-Bohemian Shepherd is predisposed to Orthopedic Conditions, Eye Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Boerboel faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Bohemian Shepherd is predisposed to skeletal and joint concerns, Eye Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases, with associated veterinary costs for monitoring and treatment.
+Boerboel faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
+Both breeds carry similar numbers of documented predispositions, though the conditions themselves — and how they are managed — differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health